 - help deliver the Public Sector Equality Duty by advancing equality of opportunity and fostering good relations between different groups

 - support the principle of Public Service Reform that says people should have equal opportunity to participate in decisions shaping their local community and society

 PB Scotland website provides more information about events, policy and resources in Scotland, and profiles examples, pictures and videos of participatory budgeting in action.

 National support programme: Community Choices Fund

-Since 2014, we support and promote PB nationally through our Community Choices Fund.
-The fund is delivered in partnership with local authorities, communities and third sector organisations, and implemented across policy areas from policing to health and social care, transport and education.
+Since 2014, we supported and promoted PB nationally through our Community Choices Fund.
+The fund was delivered in partnership with local authorities, communities and third sector organisations, and implemented across policy areas from policing to health and social care, transport and education.

-In 2019 to 2020 the Community Choice Fund was included as part of the £11.5 million Investing in Communities Fund which is part of the Empowering Communities Programme.
+From 2019 the Community Choice Fund was included as part of the £11.5 million Investing in Communities Fund which is part of the Empowering Communities Programme.

 Agreement with local government